“I’m such a loser.”

-Incessant negative beliefs about oneself may be called self-judgment, self-attack, or low self-esteem, but it all boils down to one menacing problem: self-hatred.
+Incessant negative beliefs about oneself may be called self-loathing, self-judgment, self-attack, or low self-esteem, but it all boils down to one menacing problem: self-hatred.
 At its most extreme, self-hatred can lead people to retreat into substance use, suicidal and other self-destructive behaviors, or violence toward others.

 If you beat up on yourself, are disgusted with yourself, or in any other way experience the effects of self-hatred, there are two important things to know: why the self-hatred exists, and what you can do about it.

 Self-hatred almost always stems from childhood.
 Trauma experienced after childhood also can fuel negative feelings about oneself.

 Children believe what they hear from others.
 If a parent tells a child that she is good for nothing or can’t do anything right, then that becomes the truth in the child’s mind.
 It takes a very mature and insightful child to say to herself, “Something is wrong with Mom/Dad for telling me this.
 An adult shouldn’t say such mean things to me.
 I’m just a child.”